© photo by Jeff Day

 Applicants are asked to complete an application form and upload the following:

-• An unofficial transcript; indication of your school/major/concentration.
+• An unofficial transcript, which should indicate your school/major/concentration.

 • A brief personal statement responding to the following questions (max 250 words for each):

 1. Why do you want to be a Humanities Fellow?
-Include a summary of past academic or other activities in the humanities, your current interests, and how your personal background, experience or identity can contribute to the cohort.
+You may want to include a summary of your past academic or other activities related the humanities, your current interests, or how your personal background, experience or identity can contribute to the cohort.

-2. Exposure to a wide range of perspectives is essential to the fellowships goal of collaboration and knowledge sharing.
+2. Exposure to a wide range of perspectives is essential to the program’s goal of fostering collaboration and knowledge sharing.
 What might your perspective bring to the program?

 • A brief statement of support from an instructor, advisor, or other NYU professional with whom you have worked.